akett/vuex-forms/README.md

 # serve with hot reload at localhost:8084
 npm run dev

-# build the vuex-forms library for production with minification
+# build the vuex-forms UMD library
 npm run build

-# build for the docs to view them locally
+# build the docs for production
 npm run docs
 ```